nstratos/stoneshard-talent-calculator/README.md

 ## Future Work

 - Support for characters and their stats
-- Tracking stat selection order

 ## Developer Guide

-To get updated text and icons directly from the game, you can use [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) (UMT).
+To get updated text and icons directly from the game, we can use [UndertaleModTool](https://github.com/UnderminersTeam/UndertaleModTool) (UMT).

 ### Creating Ability Icons